-Automation rules that add an Internal Note work depending on which selling channel imported the order.
-If an order imports from a store that transmits the internal notes field (such as ChannelAdvisor or WooCommerce), and the rule applies an internal note, any order refresh that occurs can update the internal notes field to reflect the marketplace value, even if the internal notes field is blank in the selling channel.
+Automation rules that add an Internal Note depend on which selling channel imported the order.
+If an order imports from a store that transmits the internal notes field (such as ChannelAdvisor or WooCommerce), and the rule applies an internal note, any order refresh that occurs can update the internal notes field to reflect the selling channel's value, even if the internal notes field is blank in the selling channel.

 - Stop Processing Rules for the Order

-This action will stop any subsequent rules from applying to an order (keep in mind that the first rule at the top of the list will apply to an order first down to the last rule at the bottom of the list).
+This action will stop any subsequent rules from applying to an order (keep in mind that the first rule at the top of the list will apply to an order first, then run sequentially down to the last rule at the bottom of the list).

 - Don't Import the Order

-This automation rule is pretty straightforward.
-But certainly use this one with caution.
-If the criteria is met, the order will be tagged based on its unique order ID and hide the order from view within ShipStation.
-So, if an order has this rule applied to it, the order will not ever be able to be viewed within ShipStation, even if the rule is deactivated.
-You would ultimately have to set up a new connection to this store to bring in the order again with a new order ID.
+This automation rule is pretty straightforward... but certainly use this one with caution.
+If the criteria is met, ShipStation will tag the order based on its unique order ID and hide it from view within your ShipStation account.
+So, if an order has this rule applied to it, the order will never be viewable within ShipStation, even if the rule is deactivated.
+You would ultimately have to set up a new connection to this store to import the order again with a new order ID.

 - Multiple Criteria Selection

-To select more than one option for your criteria for non-checkbox options, you'll need to use a semi-colon (;) with no spaces to indicate OR.
+To select more than one option for criteria that does not use a checkbox, you'll need to use a semi-colon (;) with no spaces to indicate an "OR" value.
 Here's an example showing two postal codes.
 This rule means the postal code can be either 78756 or 78753, and the rule will run: